rail5/autobuild/build-farm/README.md

 The original script seemed to aim for an interactive installation on genuine hardware which did not have peripherals such as a keyboard/monitor etc

-His script has been modified to:
+Here, his script has been modified to:

   - Have a completely non-interactive, fully-automatic installation
   - Focus on building & running in QEMU, rather than on actual hardware